tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-the media's initial reporting on the Dahmer case was entangled in a subtle but pervasive homophobic logic even as it denied having any such effect lesbian and gay activists in Milwaukee and elsewhere protested strongly against initial references to the Dahmer murders as homosexual Overkill by public officials and the mainstream press arguing that Dahmer's actions were no more representative of the homosexual Community than the killings of a heterosexual serial killer would be representative of the heterosexual Community thus the term homosexual Overkill served to normalize heterosexuality even heterosexual serial killers while pathologizing homosexuality the media is surprisingly responded quickly to the protests and the phrase homosexual Overkill was quickly removed from coverage of the case in fact it appears that the media became so concerned that their reports not appear homophobic that they largely dropped any mention of Dahmer's sexual orientation even at Dahmer's trial his sexual orientation barely registered as an issue
+<mark>The media's initial reporting on the Dahmer case was entangled in a subtle but pervasive homophobic logic, even as it denied having any such effect.</mark> <mark>Lesbian and gay activists in Milwaukee and elsewhere</mark> <mark>protested strongly against</mark> <mark>initial references to the Dahmer murders as "homosexual overkill" by public officials and the mainstream press</mark>, <mark>arguing that Dahmer's actions were no more representative of the homosexual community than the killings of a heterosexual serial killer would be representative of the heterosexual community.</mark> <mark>Thus, the term "homosexual overkill" served to normalize heterosexuality,</mark> even heterosexual serial killers, <mark>while pathologizing homosexuality.</mark> <mark>The media surprisingly responded quickly to the protests,</mark> <mark>and the phrase "homosexual overkill" was quickly removed from coverage of the case.</mark> <mark>In fact, it appears that the media became so concerned that their reports not appear homophobic, that they largely dropped any mention of Dahmer's sexual orientation.
+Even at Dahmer's trial, his sexual orientation barely registered as an issue.</mark>

 </james>
 <from>

 https://digitalcommons.chapman.edu/cgi/viewcontent.cgi?article=1018&context=english_books 69-70

-Media coverage of the Dahmer case was imbricated in a sustained and complex logic of homophobia at the same time that it actively disavowed any homophobic intentions and effects.
-Initial references to the Dahmer murders as "homosexual overkill" by public officials and the mainstream press were vigorously protested by lesbian and gay activists in Milwaukee and elsewhere, who pointed out that Dahmer' s actions were no more representatively homosexual than a heterosexual serial killer's killings would be representatively heterosexual, but that those who used the phrase "homosexual overkill" would never have used the term "heterosexual overkill" to characterize a heterosexual mass murderer.<sup>2</sup> The phrase "homosexual overkill" was thus, once more, naturalizing heterosexuality and pathologizing homosexuality.
-Members of the media responded to the protests surprisingly quickly, and the term "homosexual overkill" was soon dropped from reports on the case.
-In fact, the media seemed to become so concerned that their reports not appear homophobic, that all references to Dahmer's sexual orientation also disappeared from most coverage of the case.
-Dahmer's gayness was also hardly mentioned at his trial.
+<mark>Media coverage of the Dahmer case was imbricated in a sustained and complex logic of homophobia at the same time that it actively disavowed any homophobic intentions and effects.</mark> <mark num=4>Initial references to the Dahmer murders as "homosexual overkill" by public officials and the mainstream press</mark> <mark>were vigorously protested</mark> <mark num=2>by lesbian and gay activists in Milwaukee and elsewhere,</mark> <mark>who pointed out that Dahmer's actions were no more representatively homosexual than a heterosexual serial killer's killings would be representatively heterosexual,</mark> but that those who used the phrase "homosexual overkill" would never have used the term "heterosexual overkill" to characterize a heterosexual mass murderer.<sup>2</sup> <mark>The phrase "homosexual overkill" was thus, once more, naturalizing heterosexuality</mark> <mark>and pathologizing homosexuality.</mark> Members of <mark>the media responded to the protests surprisingly quickly,</mark> <mark>and the term "homosexual overkill" was soon dropped from reports on the case.</mark> <mark>In fact, the media seemed to become so concerned that their reports not appear homophobic, that all references to Dahmer's sexual orientation also disappeared from most coverage of the case.
+Dahmer's gayness was also hardly mentioned at his trial.</mark>

 <footer>